zactobias44/zactobias44.github.io/_posts/2024-06-14-Priest_RNA-extractions.md

 * 520 ul pK digestion buffer

 Use dispensing pipette to distribute 230 ul into each tube.
 And remember, ALWAYS USE FILTER TIPS!

+Anyway, back to business.
+While you wait for this 2 hr digestion, do some finclipping.